 Beard has published six novels including, Dry Bones (2004), The Cartoonist (2000), and Lazarus is Dead (2011).
 His first novel X20: a novel of not smoking (1996), was a New York Times Summer Reading Selection.
 Damascus (1998) was a New York Times Notable Book.
 Beard has published two retellings of biblical stories: Lazarus is Dead (2011) and Acts of the Assassins (2015), which was short-listed for the Goldsmiths Prize.

 His first work of non-fiction, Muddied Oafs: the last days of rugger (2003) was long-listed for the William Hill Sports Book of the Year Award.
 Manly Pursuits (2006) examines what makes Australians so competitive.
 Becoming Drusilla (2008) tells the story of long-time friend Dru who underwent gender reassignment.
-His memoir The Day That Went Missing will be published in 2017.
+His critically acclaimed memoir The Day That Went Missing was published in 2017.